-BIO-15 - Soil Science and Management Laboratory 2 units UC, CSU 2
+BIO-15 - Soil Science and Management Laboratory

 A supplementary laboratory course to BIO-14 (Soil Science and Management), focusing on the basics of soil science, physical and biogeochemical properties, and interpretation for use and management.
 This course will give students hands-on perspectives of soil science, ranging from agricultural, wild lands, watershed, and environmental impacts.
 108 hours laboratory.